KiroTheBlueFox/modeltocollisionboxesminecraft/README.md

 Information : I recommend having python 3.7 installed to launch it.

+Version 1.1.1 changelog :
+ - Added a config.txt file to configure a few things

 Version 1.1 changelog :
  - Added a visualization of the model's rotation, so it is eaiser to see what you do